Wingie/MLJobSearch2025/README.md

 # ML Jobs and Interview Questions 2025 💹 🐱‍💻
-🙏 Feel free to submit a new job posting or suggst a change by submitting a pull request
+🙏 Feel free to submit a new job posting or suggest a change at team@neuraprep.com